-With an oral examination and x-rays of the mouth, Drs.
-O'Shell, Vuu or Dauterive can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. O'Shell, Dr. Vuu, Dr. Dauterive or Dr. Quirk can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-O'Shell, Vuu or Dauterive have the training, license and experience to provide various types of anesthesia for patients to select the best alternative
+O'Shell, Vuu, Dauterive or Quirk have the training, license and experience to provide various types of anesthesia for patients to select the best alternative

 What is an Impacted Tooth?

 When a tooth is unable to fully enter the mouth, it is said to be “impacted.”
 In general, impacted teeth are unable to break through the gums because there is not enough room.
 Nine out of ten people have at least one impacted wisdom tooth.

 If left in the mouth, impacted wisdom teeth may damage neighboring teeth, or become infected.
 Because the third molar area of the mouth is difficult to clean, it is a site that invites the bacteria that leads to gum disease.
 Furthermore oral bacteria may travel from your mouth through the bloodstream, where it may lead to possible systemic infections and illnesses that affect the heart, kidneys and other organs.

 Research has shown that once periodontal disease is established in the third molar areas, the problem is persistent and progressive, but may improve following extraction of the teeth.